flipper-io/flipper/README.md

-# Flipper: Toolbox
+# Flipper Toolbox

-The Flipper Toolbox is a repository of sofware components that work together enable dynamic control of Flipper hardware across a variety of different host platforms and programming environments.
+The **Flipper Toolbox** is a repository of sofware components that work together enable dynamic control of Flipper hardware across a variety of different host platforms and programming environments.

 The process of interfacing with embedded hardware generally requires a substantial amount of overhead.
 Simple control schemas that deliver data from dedicated hardware to a host for processing are difficult to implement reliably and are often extremely limited in scope.